boldingd/EclipsePhaseContent/HumbleBeginnings.md

 Unsurprisingly, individual habitats can vary quite a bit.

+### A Note on Language

+The Skyward Collective is highly polyglot, drawing as it does from fall refugee and infugee populations, and from those at the bottom rungs of other societies.
+However, a formal style of Quebecoise French has become the unofficial common language of the collective, owing to the fact that several of the movement's founders where Quebecoise, and most of their early discussions and documents where written first in Quebecoise French.
+(This is much to the chagrin of those same founders, who wanted to avoid anything so divisive and privileged as an official language.)

+A particular variant of Barsoomian is also becoming common — "Barsoomian" being the common name for the creole of French and Arabic commonly spoken in the Sufi and Maker communities on Mars.
+This is happening in spite of there being very few native speakers of the language in the collective; instead, it appears to be happening because the language is common enough on the circle-A network, and because it is at least partly intelligeable to speakers of both French and Arabic.
+(Of course, the Skyward variant is based on Quebecois rather than continental French, and even includes a few English loan-words and idioms.)

 ## Member Collectives

 Each individual habitat establishes collective ownership of all capital — by a fairly expansive definition that allows little room for personal property.